roseengineering/rffdtd/README.md

 )
 ```

-Load s-parameters from a text file in touchstone format or a .npz file; or
-write s-parameters to a text file using touchstone format or a .npz file.
+To load s-parameters from a text file in the touchstone format or from a .npz file; or to write s-parameters to a text file using touchstone format or a .npz file, use:
-The .npz file, if used, saves the frequencies, s-parameters, and normalized impedances
-into npz file attributes 'f', 's', and 'z' respectively.

 ```python
 f, s = rffdtd.load_touchstone(